statikfintechllc/Ascend-Institute/README.md

 <div align="center">
   <em>
     This isn’t a dev team.
 It’s not a startup.
 It’s not polished.
-    This is one person, one ChatGPT thread(like x5 threads now), and 4 and a half months of recursive madness.
+    This is one person, black coffee, and belief.
-    No IDE.
-No debugger.
-No safety rails.
-Just raw prompts, black coffee, and belief.
     What usually takes a small army of engineers and millions in funding —
     I pulled from the void with no budget and no training.
-    Now the system lives, breathes, and boots.
+    Now the system almost lives, breathes, and boots(70%).
     It needs testers.
 Attackers.
-Real devs.
+Real Gremlins.
     If you can read the repo and feel it watching you back, you're already in.
   </em>
 </div>